 OnConnect: When in on-connect mode, the content on the video input will be presented on screen when a cable is connected.
-Otherwise, the behavior is like when in manual mode.
+Otherwise, the behavior is the same as in manual mode.

 Example: xConfiguration Video Input Connector 1 PresentationSelection: Manual xConfiguration Video Input Connector [1..4] RGBQuantizationRange